 "Their first drummer was John Kiffmeyer," Bucher says.
 "My band Soup used to play with his old band a bunch.
 So when Green Day first came around, we said, 'Oh, John's new band!
 They're supposed to be really good,' and they were.
 Right away you could tell."

 "All I had to work with was that it was Green Day and the album was called Dookie," he says.
 "I used to listen to the Kerplunk! album all the time, and the first two songs especially just sounded to me like a fighter plane swooping down.
 That was the way in for me, the anchor for building the rest of the drawing.
 They didn't give me a lot of guidance, which was nice, and I just sketched out the basic design and brought it to them.
 Once they approved the sketch, I went back and fleshed it out with the crazy stuff in my head."

-Here, for the first time, Bucher talks about the illustration.
+Here, for the first time, Bucher talks

 "My emblem, which I used to draw every day on my hand in high school because I was just fucking angry.
 A year or two later, it became part of the logo for my band Soup."